bencline1/Allpix_GaAs/doc/usermanual/introduction.md

 charge carriers in the sensor and ROOT[^2] for producing histograms and storing the produced data.
-The core of the framework focuses on the simulation of charge transport in semiconductor detectors and the digitization to hits in the frontend electronics.
+The core of the framework focuses on the simulation of charge transport in semiconductor detectors and the digitization to hits in the front-end electronics.

 Allpix² is designed as a modular framework, allowing for an easy extension to more complex and specialized detector simulations.
 The